快猫短视频

 What to look for in a home care agency

-There are many things to look at in choosing the best agency to meet your needs.
-First, you’ll want to talk with your cancer care team and figure out which services you’ll need.
+There are many things to think about when choosing the best agency to meet your needs.
+First, you’ll want to talk with your health care provider about which services you’ll need.
 Then you can look for agencies that offer those services.
+Here are some of the questions you might ask about a home care agency.

 Is the home care agency reputable?